mkmule/react-atomic-seed/README.md

 ## Scaffolding scripts
 Every script below will generate a stateful React component with empty prop types template.<br>
 If you do not need use them, simply remove.
-Also, if your component is stateless and does not use life-cycle hooks you can convert it to function.
+Also, if your component is stateless and does not use life-cycle hooks you can convert it to function.<br>
+In case of `npm`, commands require some changes, ex: `npm run atom -- --name AtomNameCamelCase`.

 ### `yarn atom --name AtomNameCamelCase`
 Generates an atom, the smallest possible component.